-We pay a base salary to each of our NEOs to provide a base level of fixed income for services rendered, and the Compensation Committee attempts to establish base salaries for our NEOs that are competitive with those received by individuals in similar positions at the companies in our compensation peer group.
-At the start of 2019, the Compensation Committee evaluated our performance in 2018 and the performance of our incumbent NEOs, Messrs.
+We pay a base salary to each of our NEOs to provide a base level of fixed income for their services, and the Compensation Committee attempts to establish base salaries for our NEOs that are competitive with those received by individuals in similar positions at the companies in our compensation peer group.
+At the start of 2020, the Compensation Committee evaluated our performance in 2019 and the performance of our incumbent NEOs, Messrs.
 Trollope, Zwarenstein, Burkland and Welch.
-Consistent with its objective of increasing "at risk" compensation and improving the balance between base salary and incentive compensation, the Compensation Committee determined to maintain the base salaries of our incumbent NEOs at their 2018 levels, except Mr. Zwarenstein and Mr. Welch.
+Consistent with its objective of increasing "at risk" compensation and improving the balance between base salary and incentive compensation, the Compensation Committee determined to provide modest increases to the base salaries of our incumbent NEOs from their 2019 levels.